gn0/json-this/README.md

 json_ttest x == z using foo.json, replace
 ```

-`if' conditions and other options can also be passed on to `ttest`:
+`if` conditions and other options can also be passed on to `ttest`:

 ```Stata
 json_ttest x == z if a == 1 using foo.json, replace